In this overview, we explain how to understand the results of a completed Local Search Rank Checker report (Rank Checker).

-We gather new ranking data every time your report runs.
-Each of these ‘runs’ is plotted on the chart as a column - so each column represents a unique set of ranking results gathered on a specific day.
+We gather new ranking data every time your report runs — each of these 'runs' is plotted on the chart as a column, therefore each column represents a unique set of ranking results gathered on a specific day.

 The colors on the chart represent different ranking bands.
 For example, the dark green section shows all rankings at position #1, and the orange section shows all rankings between #21-50.
 The breakdown of the rankings that are represented by each color can be found on the right-hand side of the bar chart.

-Date filter dropdown: If you’d like to expand the timeline of the chart, or zoom in to focus on the last month, then you can change the date period using the date filter dropdown menu.
-By default, the date range is set to 6 months.
+Date filter dropdown: If you’d like to expand the timeline of the chart, or zoom in to focus on the last month, you can change the date period using the date filter dropdown menu.
+By default, the date range is set to six months.

-Show/hide ‘Rankings by Position’ chart: If you’d prefer to hide the chart, and don’t want it to be displayed on external reports that you show to clients, then you can click on the small gray chart icon that is displayed to the top-right of the bar chart.
+Show / hide 'Rankings by Position' chart: If you’d prefer to hide the chart, and don’t want it to be displayed on external reports that you show to clients, you can click on the small, gray chart icon that's displayed to the top right of the bar chart (see red box below).

-Under the ‘Rankings by Position’ chart, you’ll see the ‘Rankings by Change’ table.
-This summarises the change in rankings across all search engines and for each specific search engine.
+Under the 'Rankings by Position' chart, you’ll see the 'Rankings by Change' table, which summarises the change in rankings across all search engines, and for each specific search engine.

 'Compare Date' dropdown: This 'change' data compares two report run dates, showing the change in ranking positions between these dates.
 You can select which dates to compare using the date dropdown.

-All Search Engines: The green, red, orange and blue boxes highlight changes:
+All Search Engines: The green, red, orange, and blue boxes highlight different changes, as follows: